oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/create-function-tool-for-email/create-function-and-tool-for-email.md

 ```
 ## Task 2: Create an Email Tool

-You’ll create an email tool with clear instructions on what the tool should do and update the database with the order status and an email confirmation.
+You’ll create an email tool with clear instructions on what the tool should do.

 Create a build\_email\_tool and include the build\_return\_email function.